Sarohia94/Project-1-skinfirst/README.md

 * To make it responsive so that users are able to view the site on a range of device sizes.
 * To make it easy for users to interact with the website intuitively.
-* To make it clear for users to understand and follow the guidance being provided.
+* To make it simple for users to understand and follow the guidance being provided.
-* To allow users to be able to sign up & contact skinfirst to leave comments/feedback regarding their routine and tips for skin wellness.
+* To allow users to be able to sign up to skinfirst to get involved on the community forum and be kept informed as and when we update the website.

 #### First Time Visitor Goals